minio999-kaggle/titanic/README.md

 * Maciej Bialoglowski  ([@chemista](https://github.com/chemista))

 ## Method
-Belowe are provided steps that I followed for this Project.
+Below are provided steps that I followed for this Project.

 ### 1. **Data visualization**: Data analisys to understand features,missing values, mean values (for further use) and other usefull information.
 - Understanding features